folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 2. In the **patron group** pane, clear out the limits.

 Click **Save**.
 A confirmation message appears and the block limits are saved.

+## Settings \> Users \> Patron Block Templates

+Libraries can choose to create templates for use with patron blocks that staff can apply to user records.
+This allows libraries to have more consistent patron messaging, and can improve reporting.

+Patron block templates are created in Settings \> Users \> Templates.

+### Create patron block template
+1. In the **Patron block templates** pane, select **New** in the top right corner.
+A **New patron block template** window opens.
+2. Enter a **Template name** (required).
+3. Enter a **Block code** (optional).
+Block codes can be used for reporting or integration purposes.
+They do not appear in the Users app.
+4. Enter a **Description** (optional).
+This description only appears when viewing the template in settings.
+5. Enter a **Display description** (optional).
+This appears to staff when applying the block to a particular patron record.
+6. Enter a **Message to Patron** (optional).
+This appears to staff when applying the block to a particular patron record, and can be accessed by discovery layer tools to display to a patron when viewing their library account online.
+7. Check the boxes for the appropriate **Block actions** - borrowing, renewals, or requests (optional).

+### Edit patron block template.
+1. In the **Patron block templates** pane, select the template you wish to edit.
+The pane opens for viewing in a fourth pane.
+2. Click **Edit** to open the template in edit mode.
+3. Make changes as desired.
+4. Click **Save & close** to apply changes.

+### Delete patron block template
+1. In the **Patron block templates** pane, select the template you wish to edit.
+The pane opens for viewing in a fourth pane.
+2. Click **Edit** to open the template in edit mode.
+3. Click **Delete** in the top right.
+4. Click **Delete** in the confirmation pop-up.